 This is a beautiful description of toxic forms of dick-waving masculinity, which in a few snippets of dialogue Hemingway adeptly intersects with racism, anti-semitism and sexism.
 The two gangsters use these tools of violence to effectively establish their situational dominance.

 And that story of dominance, of masculinity taken to its extreme, is the meat of the story.
 It pays to remember that, because otherwise the ending feels like an anti-climax.

 Much has already been said about this short story.
 My focus is on the writing techniques, focusing on story structure.

-STORY WORLD OF “THE KILLERS”
+SETTING OF “THE KILLERS”

 ‘Henry’s lunchroom’, on dusk.
 The offerings of lunchrooms were simple and inexpensive.
 No alcohol was served.
 America was in Prohibition anyway, although these gangsters would’ve been involved in bootlegging (heavily implied in this story).
 Customers of lunchrooms got their food at a counter and carried it to their seats.
 As shown in this story, there was a masculine vibe to the lunchroom.
 “We’ll get it cooked for you, boys, but don’t expect us to wait on you hand and foot like some kind of woman.”